ma-chengyuan/RedUtils/README.md

 You may want to use command block to execute `/ru` based commands for precise timings.
 For example, set input to 5 for 2 ticks and 7 for 2 ticks and then ... to test if your circuit is robust (This is useful when pistons are involved).

 You can't directly do that.
 Because all the configuration information is bounded to players.
-Different players can have different input/output configurations and logs of their own output configs will only appear on their on screen.
+Different players can have different input/output configurations and logs of their own output configs will only appear on their own screen.
 Command Block is obviously not a player!

 You can, though, use `/redutilsas {player}` command or `/ruas {player}` to let the command block execute a `/ru` command as some player.
 For example, `/ruas Steve in set some_input dec 1234` in a command block will have the same effect as Steve executing `/ru in set some_input dec 1234` himself.
 All the logs and messages will still be sent to the player's screen, not the command block's output.